How to Build a Killer Trello Product Roadmap: A Step-by-Step Guide

 Make sure your roadmap is on Public before you are sharing the link.

-By following these steps, you can build a product roadmap in Trello that is easy to understand and collaborate on and helps keep your team aligned around the product vision and strategy.
+By following these steps, you can build a product roadmap that is easy to understand and collaborate on and helps keep your team aligned around the product vision and strategy.

 Trello provides a starter template that you can use to make a roadmap.